Krande/code-aster-copy/conda/conda_win_compilation.md

 If you encounter a large spike in memory usage, it is likely caused by the calculation of `omp_get_max_threads` in `bibfor/supervis/superv_module.F90`.
 If you look at `Nombre de processus OpenMP utilisés : 1` in the Code Aster output, you can see that the number of threads is set to 1.
-However, when a large spike of memory is observed, the number of OpenMP threads was a much higher number.
+However, when a large spike of memory is observed, the number of OpenMP threads is likely a much higher number.

 The actual culprit for this error is still not 100% clear, but it is likely related to the calculation of the number of threads in the `bibfor/supervis/superv_module.F90` file.